carlcarter/SalesforceWealthCustomisations/README.md

 ### 2. Grant permissions

-Apply the wealthMoneyHubAccounts permission set to the appropriate users
+Apply the WealthMoneyHub permission set to the appropriate users

 ### 3. Add the Component